SRCF/docs/content/guides/society-handovers.md

 In the majority of cases where a content management system is used (like WordPress), "updating" can be done via the handy web interface.
 If something goes wrong though, it is necessary to log in and poke around at the files.
 We've written tutorials for this.

 At this point, the new webmaster should also read our reference material on group accounts, especially on file permissions and how our web services work.
 The gist of it is that all content gets served from `/public/societies/<socname>/public_html` and private society files are located at `/societies/<socname>/`.
-Shortcutes (symbolic links) to these are automatically added to your home directory.
+Shortcuts (symbolic links) to these are automatically added to your home directory.

 ## Email forwarding